View all hotels

 The restaurant and bar at the hotel holds an enviable position jutting out over the sea.
 It’s the perfect spot to watch local life in Santa Maria unfold before your eyes.

-By day, guests can make the most of the secluded pool and sunbathing area, offering the same superb coastal vistas across Santa Maria’s glistening bay.
-Or, perhaps you’d prefer to sunbathe along the private sandy cove or take a stroll along the soft golden sands that Santa Maria is famous for?
+By day, guests can make the most of the small secluded pool and sunbathing area or take a dip in the new ocean-facing infinity pool, offering superb coastal vistas across Santa Maria’s glistening bay.
+Alternatively, perhaps you’d prefer to sunbathe on the sand or take a stroll along the golden bay that Santa Maria is famous for?

-During the evening, the hotel’s restaurant and outside terrace come alive with the gentle sounds of live music and the subtle scent of freshly prepared food.
-For guests staying on Bon Appetit, meals can be taken on the nights of your choice, if you prefer to eat out on the others, Santa Maria is home to a variety of restaurants and bars serving traditional and international cuisine, which are conveniently right on your doorstep.
+During the evening, the hotel’s restaurant and outside terrace come alive with the gentle sounds of live music and the scent of freshly prepared food.
+For guests staying on Bon Appetit, meals can be taken on the nights of your choice.
+If you prefer to eat out on the others, Santa Maria is home to a variety of restaurants and bars serving traditional and international cuisine, which are conveniently right on your doorstep.

-The guest rooms at Odjo d’Agua are situated on two floors and are simplistic in design, but perfect for a comfortable night’s sleep, enjoying both garden and sea views.
-If you wish to upgrade, you can choose from sea view rooms and suites.
+The guest rooms at Odjo d’Agua are simplistic in design, but perfect for a comfortable night’s sleep.
+If you wish to upgrade, you can choose from Junior Suites, Sea View rooms and Suites.

 Odjo d'Agua Hotel